kmicinski/cis352-s22/schedule.md

 The following represents the currently anticipated (and most ambitious) schedule.
 The schedule will be updated as the course evolves to reflect the actual pacing.
+Please follow the week number and watch videos accordingly.

 - **Week 0**
 - *Lecture 0* - Course Intro